mastodon/documentation/Running-Mastodon/Docker-Guide.md

 5. Build the updated Mastodon image.
 - If you are using a prebuilt image: First, edit the `image: tootsuite/mastodon` lines in `docker-compose.yml` to include the tag for the new version.
 E.g. `image: tootsuite/mastodon:v2.3.0`
 - To pull the prebuilt image, or build your own from the updated code: `docker-compose build`
-6. (optional) `docker-compose run --rm web rake db:migrate` to perform database migrations.
+6. (optional) `docker-compose run --rm web bundle exec rake db:migrate` to perform database migrations.
 Does nothing if your database is up to date.
-7. (optional) `docker-compose run --rm web rake assets:precompile` to compile new JS and CSS assets.
+7. (optional) `docker-compose run --rm web bundle exec rake assets:precompile` to compile new JS and CSS assets.
 8. Follow any other special instructions in the release notes.
 9. `docker-compose up -d` to re-create (restart) containers and pick up the changes.